 I am an English teacher; even though I remember when I was younger I couldn’t even construct a sentence and couldn’t understand English cartoons and movies.
 It became an obsession and tried my best to learn.
 I said to myself, I’m going to be an English teacher, and I did become one.
 But before I decided to teach I prepared myself by working as a call center agent, and it was there I realized I needed to improve my accent.
 In my first year of taking calls, customers tell me that I sounded funky.
 That was it; I had to do something about it.
 I bought a cd with a book on getting an American accent.
 After a lot of practice, I got a neutral accent.

-When I got into teaching in 2013, I looked for a language exchange website where I can talk to Native English speakers so I won’t lose my neutral accent.
+When I got into teaching, I looked for a language exchange website where I can talk to Native English speakers so I won’t lose my neutral accent.
 So I subscribed to sharedtalk.com (unfortunately it was closed down in 2015).
 It’s a platform where you can talk to Native speakers for free but in return, you will also teach them your native tongue.

 I received an email from a Canadian guy who wanted to learn Tagalog.
 I taught him Tagalog, but after a while, I started to like him but he didn’t know.
 And so one day I told him I couldn’t teach him anymore for some reason.
 He had a girlfriend that time and I didn’t want my feelings to get deeper because I know it would put me in an unpleasant situation, so I said goodbye and I know it puzzled him.
 He didn’t have the chance to ask why because I unfriended him in Skype and FB.
 Lol.
 It’s funny now when we talk about it.
 When it happened, he wondered if he had said something I didn’t like or offending in my culture.